 With the ever-quickening pace of innovation in embedded computing, it’s becoming increasingly difficult to rely on embedded PCs and components to offer a long lifecycle.
+(Check out this article to learn more about the difference between lifecycle and life span.)
 Many motherboard manufacturers have gone from offering 5 year lifecycle promises to only guaranteeing 2 to 3 years of product longevity.
-Because of this, hardware manufacturers now must pick and choose their components carefully to ensure that the final project has a realistic lifespan following its introduction to the market.
+Because of this, hardware manufacturers now must pick and choose their components carefully to ensure that the final project is sustainable following its introduction to the market.

 Unfortunately, lifecycle is all too often forgotten when choosing embedded computing components, in favor of more highly-touted specifications like processing power, I/O or graphics capabilities.
 The reality is that product lifecycle, and effective lifecycle management can be just as important to the success of an industrial or embedded project.

-It should be noted that when component vendors offer lifecycle estimates, they always need to be taken with a grain of salt, but that’s why it’s so important to work with a hardware provider who makes lifecycle management a priority.
+It should be noted that when component vendors offer lifecycle estimates, they always need to be taken with a little caution.
+That’s why it’s so important to work with a hardware provider who makes hardware lifecycle management a priority.
 Here at OnLogic, in the event of an unexpected End of Life (EOL) notification, we proactively offer our clients a suitable migration path for their hardware needs, eliminating production interruptions and taking the stress of supply chain management off of their shoulders.

 Lifecycle management is a complex process, but one that’s vital to the success of any embedded project.
 Before purchasing hardware for your application, speak with one of our hardware specialists about which systems and components are the best fit for your lifecycle needs.